Dave-Mason/my-website/README.md

 This is awesome

-and some
+and some -- edited this line on update-readme

-edit on update-readme branch
+added line on update-readme branch

+updated locally